NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mygene_README.md

 8. For Pathway -> Gene: Use the following info to query using the REACT ID for Branched-chain amino acid catabolism
+Note: The BTE TRAPI interface seems to have issues getting this result.
 ```
 fields: entrezgene
 species: human